 5) How much does it cost to join the hobby?

 To take the tests for any class of amateur radio license, there is a small charge ($15.00 at the time of this writing) to cover copying costs and running the testing sessions.
 The cost of a radio is really dependent on what you want to do.
 You can make your own radio and antenna for under $150.
 You can buy a used single-band radio for $150-$300.
 Or you can buy a new multi-band multi- mode radio with all the bells and whistles for $300-$3000.
 If you want to learn more about ham radio, talk to local hams, find out what you want to do with ham radio first.
 A club meeting is a good place to start.
 See #7 below

 The Novice tests used to be given by any two qualified hams of General class license or above.
 Now all the license tests are given by three qualified Volunteer Examiners (VEs) who volunteer their time.

-The KCARC has a team of VEs that try to give at least one test every other month.
+The Section has several teams of VEs throughout the West Texas area that try to give exams monthly.
 Look on the Home page and the Calendar page for announcements of dates and locations.
-Call Peg Richard – KA4UPA for information, (325) 672-8889.

-7) Where can I find out more information about the club?
+7) Where can I find out more information about the Section & its clubs?

-The club currently maintains a mailing list for the club newsletter and Hamfest flyers.
-You can join the mailing list by sending your dues, or a letter to receive a Hamfest flyer, to: KCARC PO Box 2722 Abilene, TX 79604
+The Section currently maintains a mailing list for the club news and information blasts.
+You can join the mailing list by following the steps here.

-There is also a weekly club net on the club’s 146.76 repeater.
-Nets are held every Thursday night at 8:00 PM.
 Everyone is welcome to come to the meetings that is interested in amateur radio.
-All licensed amateurs are welcome to check into the club net.
-You do NOT have to be a member to attend the meetings or join the net (but we would like you to join).
+You do NOT have to be a member to attend the meetings (but we would like you to join).